Cluster Munition Ban Policy

 - 107mm high explosive/improved conventional munition (HE/ICM) GRM-20 mortar projectile containing 20 DPICM.

-Greece has imported 203mm DPICM artillery projectiles, M26 cluster munition rockets, and Rockeye bombs from the United States (US).
-According to US export records, it also imported 4,008 CBU-55B cluster bombs at some point between 1970 and 1995.
+Greece also imported 203mm DPICM artillery projectiles, M26 cluster munition rockets, and Rockeye bombs from the United States (US).
+US export records show that Greece imported 4,008 CBU-55B cluster bombs between 1970 and 1995.
 In 2011, a Greek official informed the Monitor that Greece possesses 1,286 CBU-55B cluster bombs.

-Greece received the Autonomous Free Flight Dispenser System (AFDS) developed in the past by General Dynamics (United States, US) and LFK (Germany), which disperses various explosive submunitions.
-According to Jane’s Information Group, Greece also possesses BLG-66 Belouga cluster bombs made in France and US-made CBU-71 cluster bombs.
+Greece received the Autonomous Free Flight Dispenser System (AFDS), developed in the past by General Dynamics (US) and LFK (Germany), which disperses various explosive submunitions.
+According to Jane’s Information Group, Greece also possesses BLG-66 Belouga cluster bombs manufactured in France and US-made CBU-71 cluster bombs.